mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 `BufferGeometry` has a [`computeVertexNormals`](BufferGeometry.computeVertexNormals) method for computing normals if you are not supplying them.
-Unfortunately, since positions can not be shared if any other part of a vertex is different the results of calling `computeVertexNormals` will generate seams if your geometry is supposed to connect to itself like a sphere or a cylinder.
+Unfortunately, since positions can not be shared if any other part of a vertex is different, the results of calling `computeVertexNormals` will generate seams if your geometry is supposed to connect to itself like a sphere or a cylinder.